WHAT IS HISTORY?

 - Being knowledgeable about history and having a good understanding of Chronology.
 By the time we leave school, we should:

-- Be informed about civilizations and empires from the past and understand why they were important.
+- Be informed about civilizations and empires from the past, understand why they were important and why we still learn about them today.

 - Have an understanding of important periods and events that affected the New Brighton, Wallasey and Merseyside area.
 Specifically, we will learn about the impact of the slavery, the shipping boom and the World Wars.